fifieldt/twcitizen/content/taiwanese-parents.md

 * [Instructions in English](https://www.immigration.gov.tw/5475/5478/141465/141808/141948/)
 * [Instructions in Chinese](https://www.immigration.gov.tw/5385/7244/7250/7281/%E5%AE%9A%E5%B1%85/36430/)

+As of January 1, 2024, if you were adopted by Taiwanese citizens you may also apply for citizenship.

+As a child, if your parents have an active household registration, you can even skip the step of applying for a NWOHR passport overseas and enter Taiwan on your foreign passport.
+You will still be allowed to perform Household Registration.

 ## Applying for a Taiwan (NWOHR) passport
 You can apply for a Taiwan passport is done at your local Taiwanese diplomatic mission.